 When to go for game?

-The Ngorongoro Crater is a year-round exceptional destination for game viewing.
+Due to the massive concentrations of loads of species you are guaranteed a wonderful show at any time of year.
 Mainly due to the fact that the animals here do not leave the Crater floor, you can have outstanding game drives at any time of year.
 The only problem with Ngorongoro is how busy the park can become, which has an adverse effect on the quality of game viewing on offer.
 July and August are incredibly busy months, as is Christmas and much of February.
 But the reality of Ngorongoro is that game viewing should be seen as a bonus – it is the sheer beauty of being on safari in an extinct volcano that should be your reason to travel here.

 When to go for value?